Suspect sought in killings of 5 in North Las Vegas dies by suicide after overnight manhunt, police say | KRDO

 Eric Adams, 47, was identified by police as a suspect in two shootings on Monday night, according to a news release from the North Las Vegas Police Department.

-Five people were killed and a 13-year-old girl was hospitalized in critical condition with a gunshot wound after the shooting spree at two apartment complexes.
+Five people were killed and a 13-year-old girl was hospitalized in critical condition with a gunshot wound after the shooting spree at two apartments.

+The shooting started when an argument broke out between the suspect and his ex-girlfriend while he was visiting her apartment, police said Thursday in an updated news release.

+“The two got into a domestic-related argument, during which Adams armed himself with a gun and shot two other women in the apartment,” the Thursday news release said.

-Police later located a third victim, a 13-year-old female, who also had a gunshot wound.
-As of Monday night, she was in critical condition at UMC Trauma Center, police said.
+Police later located a third victim, a 13-year-old female, who also had a gunshot wound and remains in critical condition at UMC Trauma Center as of Thursday, police told CNN in an email.

-Three more victims were also found at another nearby apartment complex with gunshot wounds – two women in their mid-20s and a man in his early 20s.
+Three more victims were with gunshot wounds were found at another apartment in the same complex, police said Thursday – Adams’ ex-girlfriend’s 24-year-old daughter and her 22-year-old friend, along with a 20-year-old man.
 All three were pronounced dead at the scene, police said.

+The 20-year-old victim, who was an upstairs neighbor, heard the commotion and decided to check on the women to see if he could help, police said.
+Adams then shot him when he arrived at the apartment, police said.

+At that point, the suspect went upstairs and shot three people who were inside that apartment, including a 59-year-old woman, a 40-year-old woman and the teenage girl, police said.
+Two other people were inside the apartment but were left unharmed.

 Police then identified Adams as a suspect and the manhunt began overnight.